Skip to Content

 Tustin Sports Park is known for its shade cover and it was entirely renovated in 2022 to be accessible.
 It definitely has accessible features, but I think you can tell from the photo that the main play structure does not have ramps.
 Click over to the blog post to see more photos!

-Pittsford Park is another oldie, but goodie with some accessible features.
+Pittsford Park in Lake Forest is another oldie, but goodie with some accessible features.

 Garden Grove Park opened in 2022 as an all-inclusive aircraft-themed playground.
 The city’s website says: “The new play area boasts airfield- and space-themed equipment that includes airplane and rocket ship play structures, play chimes, a rocking play feature called the Cruiser, and a merry-go-round, which are ADA accessible.”